 A recent PeercastTM in the Accounts Receivable (O2C) research area featured a global company discussing their four-year journey to improve the cash application process.
 The project started in 2012, with the identification of a variety of improvement opportunities.
 It was a long list, including instances where electronic bank statement information from Europe was entered manually; with EFT and wire transfer payments being manually recorded in North America.
 The overall improvement opportunity focused on automation, with six solution providers evaluated and two selected to complete detailed statements of work.
 External solution providers were compared with the option to create a custom IT solution in-house.
 At that time using a custom in-house IT solution was a clear winner because of the benefits of increased flexibility, lower cost, and the need to meet diverse requirements for both Europe and North America.

 Fast-forward to 2016 and it was time to replace out-of-date software.
 HighRadius, a third party SAS solution that integrated with SAP, was selected after an evaluation of alternatives that started in early 2015.
-This cloud-based solution helped the feature company increase automation by enhancing the current solution for email and web remittances using OCR, and supporting the bundling of EDI 820 remittances.
+This cloud-based solution helped the feature company increase automation by providing an enhanced solution for handling email and web remittances compared to their existing OCR approach, and supporting the bundling of EDI 820 remittances.
 The solution also helped the company further optimize the cash application process, as well as reduce its IT support requirements.

 A recent iPollingTM question from another Peeriosity member who was considering a third-party solution asked for feedback regarding how companies were approaching the auto-application of cash receipts.
 For 36% of responding companies, in-house standard ERP functionality was used, with an additional 23% using custom internally developed software.
 Another 23% indicated that the process was performed in-house using purchased non-ERP software, with the remaining 19% of the companies indicating that they use a third-party solution.